GardensKeukenhofTransport

 Keukenhof tours

 The are a number of Keukenhof guided tours available.
-For example a guided tour from Amsterdam which includes Keukenhof entrance, a tulip farm visit and windmill cruise.
+For example a guided tour from Amsterdam which includes Keukenhof entrance, a tulip farm visit or combined with visiting the windmills of Zaanse Schans.

 The Keukenhof shuttle coach is a good premium option if you don’t want a guided tour.